-Ans: The books presented by the British public, mostly consisted of magazines, twenty years old guides to the Lake District, and back number of Whitaker's Almanac.
+Ans: Books presented by British public, mostly consisted of magazines, twenty years old guides to the Lake District, and back number of Whitaker's Almanac.

-Q.2: Was it the interest of soldiers that promoted their action, or was it the wish to get rid of useless books?
+Q.2: Was it interest of soldiers that promoted their action, or was it the wish to get rid of useless books?